peterkaminski/ai101-peterkaminski-wiki/Jankifiers.md

 To publish your jankifier on the web, either on your website or this one, you should add a copyright notice for attribution, a version number so people know if the copy they might have is out of date, and an open source dedication if you're okay with that.

 Check out the [[Jankifier Publishing Checklist]] for detailed instructions.
+Do "view source" on any of the jankifiers below to see live examples.

 Jankifiers were introduced on the [[Learn and Do with Peter, 2024-03-24]] call and we did a detailed walkthrough on [[Learn and Do with Peter, 2024-03-29]].